Follow Our Elephant’s Journey

 Director Dan Maloney and the Elephant Crate

-Zoo guests will see a large crate in the elephant habitat, which we’ll incorporate into training exercises to help prepare them for the move.
+Zoo guests will see a large crate in the elephant habitat, which we are incorporating into training exercises to help prepare them for the move.
 The crate is designed specifically for transporting elephants.
 Each animal will be driven separately and accompanied by a keeper who will help them acclimate to their new habitat.

 The Zoo will continue to support elephant conservation and education, and guests can enjoy seeing Mikki, Punch, and their new friends with live camera feeds from the Tennessee sanctuary.